nss-evening-cohort-3/simple-calculator-milestone-1-quiz-ryan-b-writin/README.md

 2. Calculator should be case insensitive. `A` is considered the same as `a`.
 3. Constants can only be defined once per session.
 4. Defined constants can be used in math expressions
-5. Undefined constants can not be used and if used should print a helful message.
+5. Using undefined constants should result in a printed a helpful message noting the constant is undefined.